 What is Langerhans cell histiocytosis?

-Langerhans cell histiocytosis (LCH) is a disorder in which the body makes too many dendritic cells.
+Langerhans cell histiocytosis (LCH) is a rare disorder in which the body makes too many dendritic cells.
 Dendritic cells are a form of histiocyte, or white blood cell.
 These cells play a role in the body’s immune system.
 They can be found in the skin, lungs, stomach, bone, eyes and intestines.
 In LCH, dendritic cells build up, forming tumors and disrupting the normal function of tissues.

-LCH most commonly affects the skin and bones, but it can involve any organ in the body including lymph nodes, lungs, liver, spleen, bone marrow or brain.
+LCH most commonly affects the skin and bones but can involve any organ in the body, including lymph nodes, lungs, liver, spleen, bone marrow or brain.

 The exact cause of LCH in children is unknown.
-Past research suggested there may be triggers, such as infections or factors in the environment that can make a child more likely to develop the disease.
+In the past, researchers thought infections or factors in the environment could trigger the disease.
 Newer research shows that LCH arises when mutations (changes) develop in genes that control how dendritic cells behave.

-- About two to three children out of every million develop Langerhans cell histiocytosis each year.
+About one out of every 200,000 children develop Langerhans cell histiocytosis each year.

-Symptoms of Langerhans cell histiocytosis vary widely depending on the body system, organs and tissues affected.
-Some common symptoms include the following:
+Symptoms of LCH can vary depending on the part of the body that is affected.
+Some common symptoms include: